2015-2016 Undergraduate & Graduate Catalog

 Even though Grand Valley believes that the responsibility for financing a college education rests with students and their families, large amounts of aid are available.
 A student who receives a scholarship or grant may need to be willing to borrow and work to cover the remainder of his or her educational costs.
 In fact, because no one program can cover all college expenses, aid programs are usually combined in "packages" suited to the student's needs.
 This means that students receive aid in a variety of forms.
 Rarely would a student receive all one type of aid - for example, a grant - but may receive a mixture of grant, scholarship, student employment, and loan.

 To be considered for aid, a student must be admitted as a degree-seeking student.
 The financial aid a student receives is based on his or her enrollment status each semester.
-Refer to the Enrollment Requirements for Disbursement of Aid section.
 Financial aid awards will be adjusted based on the number of enrolled credits.
 The majority of financial aid programs require at least half-time enrollment (6 credits a semester for undergraduate students and 4.5 credits a semester for graduate students).

 To maintain and renew aid, students must make satisfactory academic progress.
 For most federal and state aid, need must be demonstrated by submitting a Free Application for Federal Student Aid (FAFSA).
 Students are encouraged to visit www.fafsa.gov to file the FAFSA online.
 Contact the Financial Aid Office if you need assistance in obtaining or completing this form.